 - In terms of density, China has the lowest population density despite being the largest country.

-- Poor sex ratio is common to all the Asian nations because of the patriarchal nature of these societies.
+- Poor sex ratio is common in all Asian nations because of the patriarchal nature of these societies.

 - The fertility rate is an important demographic indicator.
 In China, the fertility rate has declined and in Pakistan, it is fairly high.

-- Urbanisation is all these countries have unfolded differently, for instance, China has the most number of people living in urban settlements, followed by Pakistan and then India.
+- Urbanisation in all these countries has unfolded differently, for instance, China has the most number of people living in urban settlements, followed by Pakistan and then India.